rpautrat/LISRD/README.md

-# LISRD
-Local Invariance Selection at Runtime for Descriptors  (LISRD)
+# LISRD - Local Invariance Selection at Runtime for Descriptors